Skip to content

 Just a quick note.
 If you want your hair to show movement, then add long, curvy lines in an upward direction, or to the sides.

-watercolor girls in art journal
+whimsical face in art journal

 I made this page with Jane Davenport face stamps